CameronWD/Restful-Motoracing-API/README.md

 ## Table "Users"

-- Primary Key: id (serieal, primary key)
+- Primary Key: id (serial, primary key)
 - Attributes:
-  - name (varchar, not null): Representrs the user's name
+  - name (varchar, not null): Represents the user's name
   - email (varchar, not null, unique): Stores the user's email address.
   - password (varchar, not null): Stores the user's encrypted password.
   - role (varchar, not null): Specifies the role of the user ('driver', 'organizer' or 'team').